Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. 😊

 Behold the quilted fabric sewn into the finished project.

 This is a detail of the backside of my Christmas stocking.
 Here you can see the look of the quilting detail in a project.
 I love the finished result.
 And it’s fun to know you can make any fabric you like into a quilted panel to use in another project.

 If you want a poofier look to your quilted fabric, then a batting with higher loft will better suit that desired result.
-I used fusible batting which gives more structure than poof.
-This is where you can get creative and design the look YOU want to have in your finished project!
+I used fusible batting which gives more structure than poof. (affiliate link) This is where you can get creative and design the look YOU want to have in your finished project!

 To me, this is the best part of making our own projects.
 We can decide how we want something to look.